 - They never add fuel surcharges to award tickets

 - You can book one-way award seats

 Plus, United Airlines publishes an award chart to easily find out how much award flight costs.

 Note: If you’re not eligible for the Chase Ink Business Preferred because you’ve opened ~5+ cards from any bank (except these business cards) in the past 24 months, you might instead consider AMEX cards which earn AMEX Membership Rewards points.

-Like The Enhanced Business Platinum® Card from American Express OPEN, which currently has a 100,000 AMEX Membership Rewards point sign-up bonus when you meet tiered minimum spending requirements.
+Like The Business Platinum® Card from American Express OPEN, which currently has a 100,000 AMEX Membership Rewards point sign-up bonus when you meet tiered minimum spending requirements.